Can Witnesses or Experts Testify on Behalf of a Sexual Abuse Victim?

 Fighting For Important Causes In State And Federal Courts

-There are many pieces of evidence that go into proving a sexual abuse case.
-Often, you do not stand alone, and there are many other people who can step forward and use their voice to support your claim and help you get justice for what happened to you.
+Many pieces of evidence go into proving a sexual abuse case.
+Often, you are not alone, and many others can step forward to use their voices to support your claim and help you get justice for what happened to you.
 Understanding the role of witnesses and expert testimony is important if you plan to pursue damages for sexual abuse in court.

 Witnesses are permitted to testify in your favor about what they saw and experienced.
 In a sexual abuse case, you, as the victim, might be the most important witness.
 Anyone else who saw what happened to you can also testify, as can many people who can corroborate your reports and experiences at the time of the abuse.
 Experts are called “expert witnesses,” but they might not be eyewitnesses at all.
 Nevertheless, experts can be called on for testimony about many medical and scientific issues related to a sexual abuse case.